ECC Prisma for Commodities

 Prisma Migration Readiness

-All readiness information for the upcoming Prisma and R7 releases will be centralised on a new, dedicated website.
-We will share the link here as soon as it becomes available.
+All readiness information for the upcoming Prisma and R7 releases will be centralized on a dedicated website.